Wei KANG (康偉)

 MM, MB, PhD (CUHK)weikang@cuhk.edu.hk

-Dr. Kang is currently an Assistant Professor in Anatomical and Cellular Pathology, Faculty of Medicine.
-He obtained his Bachelor of Medicine degree (Forensic Medicine) in Tongji Medical College, Huazhong University of Science and Technology (Wuhan) in 2001, followed by his Master's study in Pathology at Southern Medical University (Guangzhou).
-In 2010, he got his PhD degree under the supervision of Prof. To Ka Fai in the Department of Anatomical and Cellular Pathology, The Chinese University of Hong Kong.
-Then he was awarded Postdoctoral Fellow and Research Assistant Professor to continue focused gastric cancer research.
-In recent years, Dr. Kang has engaged in active gastric cancer research in the State Key Laboratory of Translational Oncology and State Key Laboratory of Digestive Disease.
-Dr. Kang has been supported by RGC-GRF, NSFC, CUHK direct grants and has published more than 130 papers in peer-reviewed journals such as Molecular Cancer, Cancer Research, Clinical Cancer Research, Theranostics, Clinical and Translational Medicine, Oncogene, and Journal of Pathology.
+Dr. Kang is currently an Assistant Professor in the Department of Anatomical and Cellular Pathology, Faculty of Medicine.
+He earned his Bachelor of Medicine degree from Tongji Medical College, Huazhong University of Science and Technology (Wuhan) in 2001, followed by Master’s degree in Pathology at Southern Medical University (Guangzhou).
+In 2010, he obtained his PhD under the supervision of Prof. To Ka Fai at The Chinese University of Hong Kong (CUHK).
+Subsequently, he advanced through academic ranks as a Postdoctoral Fellow, Research Assistant Professor, focusing on gastric cancer research.

 Research Interests:

-The Hippo-YAP1 pathway in gastric carcinogenesis and tumor microenvironment
+1. The Hippo-YAP1 pathway in gastric carcinogenesis

-Identification of novel druggable targets based on molecular classification of gastric cancer
+3. Identification of novel druggable targets based on molecular classification of gastric cancer

 Research Opportunities:

 Postgraduate studentship and Postdoctoral fellowship positions are available.
-Please contact Dr. Kang for inquiries.
+Please contact Dr. Kang for inquiries

 Grants (As Principal Investigator):

-Research Grant Council - General Research Fund (2019, 2018, 2016)
+General Research Fund (GRF: 2025, 2019, 2018, 2016)

-Natural Science Foundation of China (NSFC) (2022, 2012)
+Natural Science Foundation of China (NSFC: 2022, 2012)

-CUHK Direct Grant for Research (2023, 2022, 2020, 2019, 2018, 2017, 2014)
+CUHK (Direct Grant: 2023, 2022, 2020, 2019, 2018, 2017, 2014)

 Journal Editorship:

-Associate Editor: Molecular Cancer (2017-Present) (IF: 27.3)
+Associate Editor: Molecular Cancer (2017-Present) (IF: 33.9)

-Editor: Journal of Experimental & Clinical Cancer Research (2023-Present) (IF: 11.4)
+Editor: Journal of Experimental & Clinical Cancer Research (2023-Present) (IF: 12.8)

 Journal publications (h-index: 45)